ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 Currently, I'm using google custom search engine which does a pretty good job but it doesn't fetch posts while I'm typing like how the actual google.com does.
 I might change this in the future but for now I'm keeping it.
 To be honest, I'm getting a little revenue from adsense whenever it shows ads above search results.

+If you're looking for Custom Search Engine by Google then please visit: [The easiest search option for Jekyll](https://blog.webjeda.com/jekyll-search/){: target="_blank"}

 ## Why a Jekyll blog needs search option?
 If your Jekyll site has just 4 to 5 pages, then you will not need a search option.
 All those pages can be listed, linked in a menu bar or shown on the footer.